microsoft/xblock-azure-media-services/README.md

 ![Cant Decrypt](docs/img/cant_decrypt.png)

-If you wish to use Azure Media Service’s Video Protection features, then you will need to have you Azure dashboard set up in a particular manner.
+If you wish to use Azure Media Service’s Video Protection features, then you will need to have your Azure dashboard set up in a particular manner.
 For example (old Azure dashboard):

 ![AES Protection](docs/img/aes_protection.png)